 We have agreed with the underwriters not to offer, pledge, sell or otherwise dispose of or hedge any shares of our Class A common stock, subject to certain exceptions, for the 180-day period following the date of this prospectus, without the prior consent of Piper Sandler & Co. on behalf of the underwriters.
-In addition, members of the Fitzgerald Family, our directors and executive officers and holders of more than % of our common stock have entered into similar lock-up agreements with the underwriters.
-The underwriters may, at any time, release us, the members of the Fitzgerald Family or any of our executive officers or holders of more than % of our common stock from this lock-up agreement.
+In addition, members of the Fitzgerald Family, our directors and executive officers and holders of approximately 1.0% or more of our common stock have entered into similar lock-up agreements with the underwriters.
+The underwriters may, at any time, release us, the members of the Fitzgerald Family or any of our executive officers, directors or holders of approximately 1.0% or more of our common stock from this lock-up agreement.
 The remaining shares of Class B common stock that are not subject to the contractual lock-up, upon conversion to shares of Class A common stock, may be sold in the public market if they qualify for an exemption from registration under Rule 144.